FelipeZerokun/100-days-python/Day_27_Tkinter_Unit_Converter/Readme.md

 # 100 Days of Python
-## Proyecto 27: TKinter Unit Converter
+## Project 27: TKinter Unit Converter

 TKinter is a python library for Graphical User Interface, or [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface).
 A Graphical user interface are graphical tools that the users can use to enter different kind of inputs.
 TKinter is a really good toolkit, and what most users are a accustomed to, since these tools are used by almost all programs and OS.
 Here are some example of TKinter tools: